Protest arrests show regular Americans, not urban antifa

 In some cases, prosecutors have gone so far as appealing judge’s orders to release defendants.
 Pre-trial detention generally is reserved only for people who are clearly dangers to the community or a risk of fleeing.

-In the Texas case, Magistrate Judge Andrew Austin repeatedly challenged the prosecutor to explain why Cyril Lartigue, who authorities say was caught on camera making a Molotov cocktail, should be behind bars while he awaits his trial.
+In Texas, Magistrate Judge Andrew Austin repeatedly challenged the prosecutor to explain why Cyril Lartigue, who authorities say was caught on camera making a Molotov cocktail, should be behind bars while he awaits his trial.
 Lartigue, of Cedar Park, described his actions that night as a “flash of stupidity,” prosecutors said.

+The 25-year-old lives with his parents in the Austin suburb and had never been in trouble with the law before and wasn’t a member of a violent group.

 The judge said there are lot of people “who do something stupid that’s dangerous that we don’t even consider detaining.”